hcilab/HoloLensBoxAndBlocks/Assets/README.md

 ### CollisionManager.cs

 This script is attached to each `cube_trigger` game object which is a child of the `pickup` prefab.
 It is the script of a cube shaped collider set to a trigger.
 Using `OnTriggerEnter()` and `OnTriggerExit()` the script determines whether or not the cube is in contact with a thumb and finger.
 If it is, it informs [PickUpManager.cs](#pickupmanager).

 ### HandAnimatorManager.cs

+This script is attached to the `ar_hand` prefab.
+It reads values from `MyoReaderClient.cs` and uses these to animate the hand(either open, close, or rest).

 ### HideControllerAfterAlign.cs

+This script is attached to the `whole_model_group1` game object which is a child of the `vr_controller_vive_1_5` prefab.
+It disables the mesh renderer of the Vive controller in unity once the controller is aligned with the real controller.

 ### InstantiatorController.cs

+This script is attached to the `PickUpInstantiator` game object which is a child of `Instantiators` game object which is a child of `BoxAndBlock` prefab.
+This script checks which hand is selected, then instantiates a set number of `pickup` prefabs on the same side as the arm.

 ### MyoReaderClient.cs

 ### OffsetFix.cs
 ### PartitionCollider.cs
 ### PickUpManager.cs